Bridge-RAG: An Abstract Bridge Tree Based Retrieval Augmented Generation Algorithm: Experiments

-The speed advantage comes from Bridge-RAG's Cuckoo Filter-based direct entity lookup (O(1) complexity), compared to Tree RAG's exhaustive BFS traversal.
-Moreover, our method only needs to calculate the similarity between the query and the candidate chunk pool, rather than the full chunks, which greatly speeds up the process.
-The accuracy improvement stems from Bridge-RAG's explicit hierarchical abstraction levels (parent, target, child) that capture multi-level semantic relationships, providing more structured and semantically coherent context than graph-based traversal or direct chunk retrieval.
+The speed advantage comes from the integrated Cuckoo Filter's direct entity lookup ($O(1)$ complexity), compared to Tree-RAG's exhaustive BFS traversal.
+Moreover, our method only needs to calculate the similarity between the query and the candidate chunk pool, rather than the full set of chunks, which greatly speeds up the process.
+The accuracy improvement stems from Bridge-RAG's explicit hierarchical abstraction levels (parent, target, child) that capture multi-level semantic relationships, providing more global and semantically coherent context than graph-based traversal or direct chunk retrieval.
 The multi-level context retrieval strategy traces parent-child relationships in the abstract tree, retrieving context from multiple abstraction levels to enable more accurate and contextually coherent answers.

 Comparing different depth settings reveals a trade-off between accuracy and efficiency.
-The accuracy improvement with increasing depth comes from retrieving context from more abstraction levels: Depth=1 only uses target abstracts, while Depth=2 and Depth=3 additionally retrieve parent and child abstracts, providing broader semantic context and more granular details.
-The increased retrieval time is due to the additional tree traversal operations required to access parent and child nodes, but remains efficient due to the Cuckoo Filter's fast entity-to-abstract mapping that minimizes the overhead of hierarchical expansion.
+The accuracy improvement with increasing depth comes from retrieving context from more abstraction levels: Depth=2 and Depth=3 additionally retrieve deeper parent and child abstracts, providing broader semantic context and more granular details.
+The increased retrieval time is due to the additional tree traversal operations required to access parent and child nodes, but remains efficient thanks to the fast entity-to-abstract mapping that minimizes the overhead of hierarchical expansion.

-Moreover, the error rate of our method in the process of searching abstracts is very low.
-After building the trees based on the dataset, the Cuckoo Filter includes 1024 buckets, each of which can hold up to 4 fingerprints and block linked list head pointers.
-The Cuckoo Filter's own memory expansion strategy is to increase the number of buckets by a power of two.
-In the experimental datasets, there are thousands of abstracts that can be constructed, and the space load factor for the Cuckoo Filter is more than 70\%.
-Because the space load factor is not too high and searching errors are mainly caused by hash collisions, the error rate is almost 0, showing that the number of abstracts causing the lookup error is 0 to 1 out of 1024 buckets for thousands of abstracts.